We’re publishing research and adding new white papers frequently. Check back often.

 This INFORMS ORMS article describes the right way to adopt process mining in your organization.
-This presentation offer a general process mining overview.
-Additionally, some national security use cases are described.

 FOCAL Information Warfare Defense StandardTM: This Information Warfare Defense Standard helps public and private critical infrastructure participants defend against the growing information and cognitive threat, which is fueled by weaponized AI.
 It may also facilitate a whole-of-society effort to protect freedom and individual liberty.
 Five interlocking tenets help organizations shift culture, train the workforce, identify vulnerabilities, prepare for and recover from attack, and contribute to the community as a vested stakeholder.
 This short article offers and introduction, and a detailed technical paper accompanies the standard, as well.
 The FOCAL Information Warfare Defense StandardTM is available for free.
 Contact us to request a copy.